General Ledger Account and Types

 A ledger account is a journal that has all the information about the financial transactions and statements of a business or a company.
 The general ledger account of any business has different balance sheets which are classified under multiple accounts such as assets, liabilities, accounts receivables and payables, revenue and expenses, taxes, profit and loss, salary and wages, and many more.
 The ledger book is the most important book for any business as it maintains all of its accounting information and exhibits the financial position of the company.

-The sales ledger of a business shows all the transactions related to the sale of the products or services to the customers and their costs.
-This particular ledger gives information about the sales revenue and income statement.
+Sales Ledger – The sales ledger of a business shows all the transactions related to the sale of the products or services to the customers and their costs.
+This particular ledger gives information about the sales revenue and the income statement.

 A nominal ledger has all the transactions related to income, expenses, depreciation, and insurance.

-A private ledger has all the information regarding salaries, wages, capital which is private and not accessible to everybody.
+A private ledger has all the information regarding salaries, wages, and capital, which is private and not accessible to everybody.

 General Ledger Account

-There are broad categories under the general ledger account which give all the necessary information.
+There are broad categories under the general ledger account that give all the necessary information.

 Current Assets